Stranger Things: Filming

 Emory University's former Georgia Mental Health Institute served as the location of Hawkins National Laboratory.

 The brothers had desired to film the series around the Long Island area to match the initial Montauk concept.
 However, with filming scheduled to take place in November 2015, it was difficult to shoot in Long Island in the cold weather, and the production started scouting locations in and around the Atlanta, Georgia, area.
 The brothers, who grew up in North Carolina, found many places that reminded them of their own childhoods in that area, and felt the area would work well with the narrative shift to the fictional town of Hawkins, Indiana.

 Filming for the first season began in November 2015 and was extensively done in Atlanta, Georgia, with the Duffer Brothers and Levy handling the direction of individual episodes.
 Jackson served as the basis of the fictional town of Hawkins, Indiana.
 Other shooting locations included the Georgia Mental Health Institute as the Hawkins National Laboratory site, Bellwood Quarry, and Patrick Henry High School in Stockbridge, Georgia, for the middle and high school scenes.

-Emory University's Continuing Education Department, the former city hall in Douglasville, Georgia, the Georgia International Horse Park in Conyers, Georgia, the probate court in Butts County, Georgia, Old East Point Library and East Point First Baptist Church in East Point, Georgia, Fayetteville, Georgia, Stone Mountain Park, Palmetto, Georgia, and Winston, Georgia.
+Filming locations included Emory University's Continuing Education Department, the former city hall in Douglasville, Georgia, the Georgia International Horse Park in Conyers, Georgia, the probate court in Butts County, Georgia, Old East Point Library and East Point First Baptist Church in East Point, Georgia, Fayetteville, Georgia, Stone Mountain Park, Palmetto, Georgia, and Winston, Georgia.
 Set work was done at Screen Gem Studios in Atlanta and the first season was filmed with a RED Epic Dragon camera.
 Filming for the first season concluded in early 2016.

 After the third season finished filming, producers considered the idea of keeping the Starcourt Mall set as a permanent attraction for fans to visit, but ultimately decided against it.

-The fourth season was expected to consist of eight episodes, with the first episode titled "Chapter One: The Hellfire Club".
-Filming for the season was slated to begin in January 2020 and to last through August.
-With the release of a February 2020 teaser for the fourth season, the Duffers confirmed that production had started.
+Filming for the fourth season was slated to begin in January 2020 and to last through August.
+With the release of a February 2020 teaser for the season, the Duffers confirmed that production had started.
 Some filming for the fourth season took place at Lukiškės Prison and nearby in Vilnius, Lithuania.
 In March 2020, production was stopped due to the COVID-19 pandemic, and resumed that September.

 Filming for the fifth and final season was expected to start in June 2023, before the 2023 Writers Guild of America strike delayed it to January 8, 2024.
 Production began on that day and wrapped on December 20.